gekaklam/feo/README.md

 ### Compiling graph-tool from source

+Unfortunetly graph-tool can not be installed using pip but needs to be compiled from source.
+For Fedora all requirements for graph-tool can be satisfied by by installing the following:

 	sudo dnf install CGAL CGAL-devel cairomm cairomm-devel pycairo pycairo-devel sparsehash-devel boost boost-python3 boost-python3-devel sudo pip3 install numpy scipy